 Anti-rebound bars or panels are used during the rear-facing stage.
-The anti-rebound feature reduces some potential movement from a crash.
+The anti-rebound feature reduces some potential movement that occurs in the moments right after a crash.
 A few car seats have an optional rebound bar attachment available for purchase.
 While others come with this sought-after safety technology!

-Much like an anti-rebound bar, a load leg further prevents movement in a collision.
+Much like an anti-rebound bar, a load leg further prevents movement and absorbs intense crash forces in a collision.
 The Cybex Sirona S is a rotating seat that has this cool feature!

 Materials and Chemicals

 If you’re worried about chemicals or your child’s sensitive skin, consider the materials used to make the car seat.
 If you’re nervous about toxic dyes and inks, flame retardants, phthalates, PVC, formaldehyde, or PFAS, finding a seat that’s very mindful of its components should be one of your highest priorities!
-A seat like the luxurious Nuna Exec All-in-One meets all federal standards without using added flame retardant chemicals.
-Because the padding is made of beautiful, naturally-flame resistant Merino wool!
+A seat like the luxurious Nuna Exec All-in-One meets all federal standards without using added flame retardant chemicals, thanks to padding made of beautiful, naturally-flame resistant Merino wool!

 Ease of Installation